Menu Close

 University Mental Health Day

-On 14th March, we unite to raise awareness and promote a supportive environment for mental health within university communities.
+On 13th March, we come together to raise awareness about mental health within the university community.

-- Some of the most common mental health conditions being experienced by students are depression, anxiety and PTSD.
+• Some of the most common mental health conditions being experienced by students are depression, anxiety and eating disorders.

 “Day-to-day life as a student can be tough anyway.
 For a lot of students, it is their first time living independently away from home and the support of their families.
 Students have to manage their money, studies, a job, keep themselves alive and balance a social life and their mental wellbeing, which can be a difficult task on its own, never mind having just left home and having to figure it all out.”